fhardison/fhardison.github.io/_posts/2022-08-28-john-reading-hapax.md

 categories: greek
 ---

+_Update: [here](https://docs.google.com/spreadsheets/d/1q-_yUPwKB9tAmem4XWVzmSVI3k6hIuvd1gaPd5h4YbA/edit?usp=sharing) is a Google sheet with this data and more that you can sort in different ways based on whether you want to included or exclude hapaxlegomena.
+Also you can choose whether to exclude them relative to the book, GNT, LXX, or the whole Greek Bible._

 Yesterday^[<https://amindforlanguage.com/greek/2022/08/26/john-reading-stats.html>] I wrote about what books would be easiest to read after having only read John's Gospel or 1st John.